 Your Yearly Revenue Goal is a representation of the lifestyle you want to live each year.
 At Harpoon we encourage you to take some time to inventory your current lifestyle.
 Everything from food and housing, to health insurance and savings; from office expenses and vacations, to clothing and retirement; brainstorm all the different categories of your personal and business life that you need to account for.
-If you haven't already take some time to read this article explaining why you should set a yearly revenue goal.
+If you haven't already take some time to read this free guide about setting a financial goal for your business.
 It will give you the motivation and education you need to get clear on your goals.

 Then using Harpoon's Yearly Revenue Goal Calculator you can determine the specific cost of your current lifestyle.